Network Framework Modules¶

 Built-in Modules¶

-In addition to those previously listed, other modules like identity, smart contracts, vesting, and many others that are freely available can speed up the development of the Tanssi appchain and, consequently, the time to market.
+In addition to those previously listed, other modules like identity, smart contracts, vesting, and many others that are freely available can speed up the development of the Tanssi network and, consequently, the time to market.

 Custom-Made Modules¶